osgeouk/website/foss4guklocal2023/index.md

 We have done a short [write up](lessons-learned.html), summarising some of the feedback and highlighting a few of the lessons learned for next time.
 We’re planning to run a conference in 2024, and will be asking for volunteers early next year - so please sign up to the [mailing list](https://lists.osgeo.org/mailman/listinfo/uk) or email <span class="osgeoemail"></span> to find out when we’ll be meeting to discuss this.

 Thanks to everyone who took part, and thank you for filling the feedback form.
-Thanks to sponsorship from Locate Press, we have given away 10 Locate Press books to those who completed the feedback form, including:
+Thanks to sponsorship from Locate Press, we have given away Locate Press books to those who completed the feedback form, including:

 - Ian Turton, who chose a copy of [Earth Engine and Geemap](https://locatepress.com/book/gee)
 - Matthew Paice, who chose a copy of [Discover QGIS 3.x - Second Edition A Workbook for Classroom or Independent Study](https://locatepress.com/book/dq32)
 - Daniel Evans, who chose a copy of [The PyQGIS Programmer’s Guide](https://locatepress.com/book/ppg3)
+- Nick Morgan
+- Richard Hargreaves
+- Sophie Hallam
+- Tom Chadwin

 Join our [our mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"} to keep up to date with news.